Paroyer/ModCatalogue/Mods/Models.md

 Maybe the NoCloud models for Release, can also just delete the 3 sprites with cloud in their names and you will have a cloudless game :3

+Maybe a backup of the original sprites could be usefull

 &bull; I May do standalone page for each one of them at some point, if there's enough so that is a minimum relevant.
 We'll see

 ## Comments: